-Note: For Apple Health clients who are not enrolled in an MCO, BHO, or FIMC, and who are above access to care standards (ACS), refer to Part II: Services for Clients Not Enrolled in a BHO, FIMC or BHSO.
+Note: For eligible AI/AN Apple Health clients who are not enrolled in an MCO, BHO, or integrated managed care plan, and who have high needs refer to Part II: Services for Clients Not Enrolled in a BHO, integrated managed care plan, or BHSO.

 Clients enrolled in a BHO for higher-acuity behavioral health services require prior authorization (PA) for all admissions for acute, community psychiatric inpatient care from the BHO responsible for the client.
-For clients residing in an FIMC region, follow any PA procedures required by the plan in which they are enrolled for behavioral health services.
+For clients residing in an integrated managed care region, follow any PA procedures required by the plan in which they are enrolled for behavioral health services.
 For more information, see: